textileio/papers/draft.md

 ### CQRS, Event Sourcing, and Logs {#sec:cqrs}

-For most apps, it is critical to have reliable mechanisms for publishing updates and events (i.e., to support event-driven architectures), scalability (optimized write and read operations), forward-compatible application updates (e.g., code changes, retroactive events), auditing systems, etc. To support such requirements, developers have begun to utilize event sourcing and command query responsibility segregation (CQRS) patterns [@bettsExploringCQRSEvent2013], relying on append-only logs to support immutable state histories.
+For most apps, it is critical to have reliable mechanisms for publishing updates and events (i.e. to support event-driven architectures), scalability (i.e. optimized write and read operations), forward-compatible application updates (e.g. code changes, retroactive events), auditing systems, etc. To support such requirements, developers have begun to utilize ES and command query responsibility segregation (CQRS) patterns [@bettsExploringCQRSEvent2013], relying on append-only logs to support immutable state histories.
 Indeed, a number of commercial and open source software projects have emerged in recent